Venues required by law to record contact details Recording Contact Details The Governments’ new requirements for businesses mean that premises…

 The government have been trying to block such schemes for many years with anti-avoidance legislation but various alternative planning strategies have been devised to sidestep the anti-avoidance rules.

-As a consequence of the Rangers Supreme Court decision, HMRC are now pursuing employers who have used similar payment arrangements, including Employer Funded Retirement Benefit Schemes (EFURBS), and in appropriate cases will be issuing follower notices and accelerated payment notices to collect the PAYE, NICs, interest and penalties.
+As a consequence of the Rangers Supreme Court decision, HMRC is now pursuing employers who have used similar payment arrangements, including Employer Funded Retirement Benefit Schemes (EFURBS), and inappropriate cases will be issuing follower notices and accelerated payment notices to collect the PAYE, NICs, interest and penalties.